lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 Since the Adalanche is go-written, the same code can be compiled for both windows and *nix systems.

 !!!
 It is always a good idea to obfuscate the code and compile it yourself.
-Currently the tool does not get signatured but most likely this will change in the near future!
+Currently (January, 2024) the tool does not get signatured but most likely this will change in the near future!
 !!!

-Adalanche can be run directly, with no arguments if it is launched from domain joined windows machine.
-On the other hand it can also mimic [bloodhound.py](https://github.com/dirkjanm/BloodHound.py), scraping the Active Directory from a machine with network access to the Domain Controller.
+Adalanche can be run directly, with no arguments if it is launched from a domain joined windows machine.
+On the other hand it can also mimic [bloodhound.py](https://github.com/dirkjanm/BloodHound.py), scraping the LDAP from a machine with network access to the Domain Controller.
 It then stores the gathered data into a folder called ```data```, which can be analyzed in the future.
 Now let's analyze the different methods on how to get it running!

 ### Case 1: I am operating from a domain joined Windows computer

 Adalanche is capable of detecting the context of the current user.
 In case you are operating from a domain joined machine, and from the context of a domain user, you do not need to supply any arguments!
 In this scenario it is enough to just download and execute the binary.

 This will perform all the scraping automatically, then Adalanche will automatically analyze the collected data and finally, it will host the results on ```127.0.0.1:8080``` while navigating your default browser to the web view.

 If everything went smooth, you should see something like this: